 Population data from the Australian Bureau of Statistics (ABS) Estimated Resident Population are used to estimate rates of infection by jurisdiction, age group, sex and Indigenous status.
-From Report 59 onwards, Estimated Resident Population data as at June 2021 is used.
+From Report 70 onwards, Estimated Resident Population data as at June 2022 is used.
+For Reports 59 to 69, Estimated Resident Population data as at June 2021 was used.
 For Reports 37 to 58, Estimated Resident Population data as at June 2020 was used.
 Previous reports (1 to 36) used Estimated Resident Population data as at December 2019.